This Londoner is anchored by a sturdy shipping practice but harbours growing commercial ambitions.

 “The working hours are very good and everyone will tell you that,” one source declared, and sure enough, all of our interviewees agreed.
 Most were working a 9.30am until 6pm day, with a 45-minute break for lunch.
 There are some exceptions: “I had one late night where I stayed until 10pm and a few weeks of staying until 7.30pm, but overall the work-life balance here is really very good.”
 Less praise was bestowed upon TC's Ibex House digs, which one trainee tentatively labelled as “functional – there's certainly no incredible atrium or flashy cafeteria.”
 Still, trainees enjoyed the firm's warm atmosphere, where “everyone knows everybody and you always know what's going on across the firm.”
 At the same time, TC doesn't have “a big social calander of events”; there are the usual Christmas/summer parties (2017's summer celebration was held – fittingly – on a boat on the Thames) as well as a football team and “the odd evening when someone leaves their card behind the bar.”

 In 2017 the firm retained two of its four qualifiers.

 How to get a Thomas Cooper training contract

-Training contract deadline: 29 July 2017
+Training contract deadline: 31 July 2017 (opens 31 January 2018)

 Trainee hopefuls apply with an online application form, which is screened by the senior partner Tim Kelleher.
-Personnel administrator & executive assistant Cheryl Robinson urges applicants to “check your application form for any spelling or grammar mistakes – then double-check it!”
+Personnel administrator and executive assistant Cheryl Robinson urges applicants to “check your application form for any spelling or grammar mistakes – then double-check it!”